He Didn’t: An “Arrested Development” Writer On Twitter’s Most-Used Political Meme

 — Russ Bengtson (@russbengtson) May 3, 2017

-The meme has hit critical mass partly on the strength of a strong reaction to hearing blatant lies, and partly because of how much a broad swath of comedy fans cherish all things Arrested Development.
-It’s also probably become so popular, though, at least somewhat because of how easy a joke it is to make.
+The meme has hit critical mass partly on the strength of a strong reaction to hearing blatant lies all the time, and partly because of the extent to which comedy lovers cherish all things Arrested Development.
+It’s also probably become popular at least somewhat because of its all-purpose utility.
 This last point is why one of the writers on the show recently suggested Twitter should maybe let this gag rest its case.

 Always an option, but let's keep pitching on things the narrator can say other than directly contradicting people. https://t.co/wiNVPntJDU